isabella232/document-services.en/help/usecases/offer.md

 ---
-title: Managing Employee Offer Letters with Adobe Document Services APIs
+title: Managing Employee Offer Letters
 description: Learn how to generate an offer letter that can be delivered to a new employee for their signature
 role: Developer
 level: Intermediate